bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.385897856517935in"} -->

-Let\'s take a quick look.
-What I have here is that I\'ve wrapped up my typical nav with nav-pills and I\'ve put it inside of a navbar class.
+Let&apos;s take a quick look.
+What I have here is that I&apos;ve wrapped up my typical nav with nav-pills and I&apos;ve put it inside of a navbar class.
 I said, you know what?
-I want to use navbar, let\'s use the default values and I want it to be navbar-static-top.
+I want to use navbar, let&apos;s use the default values and I want it to be navbar-static-top.

-This means put it at the top of the page and as people scroll down, you can see pretty much nothing\'s going on as I scroll back and forth.
+This means put it at the top of the page and as people scroll down, you can see pretty much nothing&apos;s going on as I scroll back and forth.
-That\'s how I want it to be, it\'s just always at the top.
+That&apos;s how I want it to be, it&apos;s just always at the top.
 However, instead of being static, I can go in and I can change this to fixed before I can even hit Save.
 I hope you notice that my content actually moved.
 I have changed the positioning of my navbar from static to fixed and fixed is what I call the annoying pop ad version of positioning.
-It means it\'s on top, it\'s not going to move.
+It means it&apos;s on top, it&apos;s not going to move.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 280.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">